enigmampc/enigma-p2p-monitor/README.md

     It'll now connect to the `enigma-p2p` bootstrap node.

-6. Inside one of the `enigma-p2p` workers terminal, execute:
+6. Inside one of the `enigma-p2p` workers terminal, run:

     ```bash
     broadcast banana